mirage/mirage-www/data/wiki/hello-world.md

 hope, fairly short.
 Before we can build our `noop` unikernel, we must define its configuration telling Mirage what jobs the unikernel is to run.
+In this example we define a unikernel with zero jobs by passing the empty list.
 We do this by writing a `config.ml` file:

 ```ocaml